FadiZahhar/html-team-training/HTML Project/README.md

     Span and div are both generic HTML elements that group together related parts of a web page.
     However, a div element is used for **block-level** organization and styling of page elements, whereas a span element is used for **inline** organization and styling.

+    3- Images:

+    Images can improve the design and the appearance of a web page.
+    The <img> tag has two required attributes:

+      src - Specifies the path to the image alt - Specifies an alternate text for the image

-3- Attrubites:
+4- Attrubites:

     Attributes provide additional information about elements
     Attributes usually come in name/value pairs like: name="value" Each HTML element have a specific attribute.

-4- Links:
+5- Links:

     HTML links are hyperlinks
-    You can click on a link and jump to another document The HTML <a> tag defines a hyperlink
+    You can click on a link and jump to another document or a site or to a part of the same page The HTML <a> tag defines a hyperlink

-5- Images:

-    Images can improve the design and the appearance of a web page.
-    The <img> tag has two required attributes:

-      src - Specifies the path to the image alt - Specifies an alternate text for the image

 6- Lists: